The third national awareness day for southern African frogs will be held on

 • And, our largest species is the Giant Bullfrog which reaches 25 cm and weighs in at 1.4 kg.
 80% of this species’ habitat has been lost in urban areas, particularly Guateng.

 • Some species only live a few years, but many live 6 or 7 years.
 The African Clawed Frog Xenopus laevis can live more than 30 years in captivity.

 How can I get involved?

-Arrange a fun froggy event on the 27th of February with your friends, family, school or colleagues.
+Arrange a fun froggy event on the 26th of February 2017with your friends, family, school or colleagues.
 Click here for ideas